cloudfoundry-attic/etcd-release/README.md

 guarantees of consistency, availability, and partition tolerance.
 In the default configuration, Etcd has a preference for availability and partition tolerance.
 This means that under a network partition, it is possible to read "stale" data from the cluster.
-This behavior only affects reads as writes will still require quorum to commit.
-Etcd has an option query parameter that can be provided when submitting read requests to force the read to be consistent.
+This behavior only affects reads.
+Writes will still require quorum to commit.
+Etcd has an optional query parameter that can be provided when submitting read requests to force the read to be consistent.
 More information about the fault tolerance profile of Etcd can be found in the [documentation](https://coreos.com/etcd/docs/latest://coreos.com/etcd/docs/latest/).